High-profile Liberal minister to announce he is not running in next election, quitting cabinet: sources

 -

-Shelter in place lifted for Kejick Bay by police in northwestern Ont.
+Shelter in place ends after northwestern Ont. police apprehend 'armed and dangerous' suspect

 Shortly before 11 a.m.
-Thursday, police in northwestern Ontario lifted a shelter in place for residents of Kejick Bay, Lac Seul First Nation, following an 'ongoing threat to public safety.'
+Thursday, police in northwestern Ontario lifted a shelter in place for residents of the Kejick Bay community of Lac Seul First Nation following an 'ongoing threat to public safety.'

 -